holidayextras/plugin-harvest/README.md

 ## About

-Hapi plugin to connect to a CouchDB database with encoded baskets
+A [hapi](http://hapijs.com/) plugin to connect to a CouchDB database with encoded baskets

 ## Getting Started